DavidTunnell/tech-blog-fullstack-mvc-node-express-mysql-handlebars-authentication/README.md

 // Application loads with no errors. - w2 nu checker
 //use: node/express/handlebars/mysql2?/sequelize/dotenv/express-session/connect-session-sequelize/bcrypt

--work on readme once this is done for what you have done so far^

 //table ideas
 -Users
 -posts - fk users and comments tables
 -comments fk posts

 =====